TrippCreates/Tripp-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JJNtc4UcqHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Milestone
 This is my Starter project.
 It is dubbed the useless box.
-You turn the switch, and then the motor inside turns the switch back.
+You turn the switch, and the motor inside turns the switch back.
+It works by having mechanisms triggered by the switch and then reversed once the switch is returned to its original position.
+My biggest problem with the starter was ensuring everything was correctly placed.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jnHKEDy3mJg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>